kanak8278/code-transformers/description.md

 3. **Calculate Similarity Ratio**:
    Produces a numeric score representing the similarity between the two files, helping to quantify the extent of differences.
+4. **Diff based Bleu Score**:
+   The diff based Bleu score is calculated by comparing the diff of the two files and calculating the Bleu score based on the diff.
+This helps in understanding the similarity between the two files based on the diff.

 ## Code Compilation